menu

 Efforts to address women's health issues

-• Infertility treatment • Egg freezing
+• Infertility treatment and egg freezing

-Dai-ichi Life co-hosted a seminar with the cooperation of other companies on the topic of menopause, which has many symptoms that common to both men and women.
-The panel discussion was held by external experts and by management from the co-hosting companies and they spoke about the importance of “an environment where everyone can work comfortably” and creating a “culture where anyone is free to consult”.
+Dai-ichi Life co-hosted a seminar with the cooperation of other companies on the topic of menopause, which has many symptoms that are common to both men and women.
+The panel discussion was held by external experts and by management from the co-hosting companies and they spoke about the importance of “an environment where everyone can work comfortably” and creating a “culture where anyone is free to consult.”
 For the wide range of participants, the seminar was a great opportunity to deepen their understanding of well-being work styles and correct health literacy.
 In addition, we have collaborated with other companies to raise awareness of health issues that are important to society as a whole.

 Joint seminar with other companies